PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

    The integration therefore activates only under `provsql.boolean_provenance = on` -- coherently, the only regime where `eval_recursive` accepts cyclic data today.
+   *Superseded (June 2026): the gate widened to the `'absorptive'` provenance class.*  The certified d-DNNF evaluates exactly in **any absorptive semiring** -- its deterministic world enumeration surfaces every minimal derivation support (every path) as a world term, and absorption (`1 ⊕ a = 1`) erases the rest, so the value is the image of the Sorp provenance; differentially validated for nonnegative min-plus (including cost-0 edges, whose negation's native `monus(one, x)` kills only worlds dominated by their free-edge supersets at equal cost).
+The materialised roots are wrapped in `assume(·, 'absorptive')` (created in the C materialisers, the hops canonicals keyed on the wrapped tokens), so counting / why-provenance refuse loudly while probability and the absorptive semirings pass through; min-cost reachability via `sr_tropical(..., nonnegative => true)` works on plain, hop-bounded (constrained shortest path) and per-region (any-member) tokens.
+Test `btw_tropical`.
 2. **Detection in `lower_recursive_cte`, decision fully at plan time.**  The method catalog cannot arbitrate between construction routes: the fork happens before any artefact exists, and the lineage route's cost is